discreetlogcontracts/dlcspecs/NumericOutcome.md

 Finally, once these intervals have been computed, the [numeric outcome compression](NumericOutcomeCompression.md#numeric-outcome-compression) algorithm is run on each constant-valued interval which generates a digit prefix (list of integers) to be paired with the (constant) payout for that interval.
-Only a single CET is required for each interval (as these intervals have constant payouts) where each CET receives multiple adaptor signatures.
+Only a single CET is required for each interval (as these intervals have constant payouts) where each of them receives multiple adaptor signatures.

 For variable-payout intervals, a unique CET and adaptor signature is constructed for every `event_outcome` where all digits of that `event_outcome` are included in the digit prefix (array of integers) and the Satoshi payout is equal to the output of the modified function for that `event_outcome`.